archivesunleashed/Juxta-Collage/README.md

   2. In cell six, which identifies the Wayback URL, change the collection id to match the collection we are currently working with.

   3. Finally, in the last cell, change the collection id in the CSV title.
-This title could be anything meaningful to you as a researcher, but we do suggest maintaining consistency by using the collection id.
+This title could be anything meaningful to you as a researcher, but we suggest maintaining consistency using the collection id.

 ![Change collection information in notebook](https://github.com/archivesunleashed/Juxta-Collage/blob/77259b474bae859af20da2a99308645c53e8f56c/Juxta-5_change_colab_collection+URL.gif)